 In Adelaide, a trio of politicians – Liberal MP Christopher Pyne, Labor Senator Penny Wong and Greens Senator Sarah Hanson-Young – helped launched #PostYourYES.

-Mr Pyne said he was confident Australia would vote “yes” and same-sex marriage could be legalised by Christmas.
+Mr. Pyne expressed confidence Australia would vote “yes”.
+He also thought same-sex marriage could be legalised by Christmas.

 The events come the day after the official launch of the “No” campaign in Sydney on Saturday night.
 The ABC reported Australian Conservatives senator Cory Bernardi told the crowd of supporters they are “under assault” because they are “on the right side of legal and moral history.”

-On Sunday, photos were posted to social media showing the words “Vote No” had been written above Sydney by a skywriting plane.
+On Sunday, photos on social media showed the words “Vote No” written in Sydney skies by a skywriting plane.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.